RheaH/Classic-Arcade-Clone/README.md

 To be able to play, all you need to do is complete a few steps.

 1.Download the project files from this github repo.
-They will download as a zip folder.
+It will download as a zip folder.

 2.Unzip (or extract) the folder.